 A very useful search tool is provided so that you can search the paranormal community.

 Occasional Update Email List

 Today, the ATransC is amongst the very few organizations in the English-speaking world that provides information about the Trans-survival Hypothesis from the perspective of current understanding about transcommunication.
-If you think this study is important, then please consider supporting the organization by participating in the Idea Exchange, Collective and subscribing to the Occasional Update email.
+If you think this study is important, then please consider supporting the organization by participating in the Idea Exchange and subscribing to the Occasional Update email.